 The best time to start for lighting is about two hours of before sunset, especially for outdoor sessions, but early mornings are also a good option as they are typically a better time for kids.
 Happy kids are definitely the priority over perfect lighting.
 We will work together to find the best time when your kids are well rested and fed.

 You absolutely don’t need to do a deep clean but it would be great to tidy up a little bit before I get there.
 Maybe clear off everything on the nightstands and stash the laundry somewhere. ;) It’s totally ok if the kids toys are out and the bed is unmade because that’s real!
 I would suggest focusing on the spaces I will likely use in the photos including the living room, the kids’ rooms and the master bedroom.
 Speaking of which, I tend to do a lot of photos on mom and dad’s bed so it’s important that it looks great and works with your outfits too!
 White sheets and a neutral bedspread are ideal.
+Fresh flowers and potted plants can be a nice touch!
 BUT, most importantly, don’t stress about it!
 I can always move things if needed.

 If we are doing our photo session at your home, I will arrive (probably with my camera put away) and spend a few minutes talking with the kids and work on breaking the ice with them.
 From there, I’ll want to get a tour of the house and will probably go around opening a lot of blinds and curtains and turning off lights to see what the natural light looks like.